 - Don’t want to worry about SEO

 WordPress Management at Your Fingertips

-If you agree that WordPress wins the WordPress vs. Squarespace battle, you’re in good hands.
-We Manage Your Site loves the flexibility and control WordPress has to offer its users, as well.
+From what we’ve explored here, if you agree with us that WordPress wins the battle, you’re in good hands.
+Here at We Manage Your Site, we’re advocates of all things WordPress because of the flexibility and control it offers its users.

 In fact, we love it so much that we’re willing to manage all the technical stuff on your behalf.

 We specialize in ongoing WordPress website maintenance services, support, and management.
 We’ll leave all the fun stuff for you to do, while we tinker with the techno-babble.